One-Nexus/Synergy/README.md

 #### Including Your Module

-Our module is now ready to be include; to include the module with the default settings you have created, all that's required is:
+Our module is now ready to be included; to include the module with the default settings you have created, all that's required is:

 ```js
 @include header;